pandelig/personal-website-svelte/src/lib/articles/SastScaDastNmapStep2.md

 ## (Optional) Explore Further

-* Fix the Found Vulnerabilities: The most important step after identifying vulnerabilities is to fix them!
+* Fix the found vulnerabilities: The most important step after identifying vulnerabilities is to fix them!
 OWASP ZAP provides detailed information for each alert, take the time to review these recommendations and modify the `app.py` code to address the issues.
 * Configuring ZAP: Learn how to configure ZAP for specific needs, including authenticated scans (if your application requires login), custom scripts, and different scan policies for more in-depth testing.
 The [OWASP ZAP Documentation](https://www.zaproxy.org/docs/) is an excellent resource.
-* Research other DAST Tools: While ZAP is popular and open-source, many other DAST tools exist, both open-source and commercial.
+* Research other DAST tools: While ZAP is popular and open-source, many other DAST tools exist, both open-source and commercial.
 Research tools like [Burp Suite](https://portswigger.net/burp), [Nikto](https://github.com/sullo/nikto), and commercial solutions.
 Each has its strengths and weaknesses.
 * Interactive Application Security Testing (IAST): Learn about IAST tools.
 These tools combine elements of SAST and DAST by analyzing code execution from within the running application, offering insights that traditional SAST or DAST might miss.
-* Network Scanning with Nmap: Before attacking an application, attackers often scan the network to discover open ports and running services – the potential entry points.
+* Network scanning with Nmap: Before attacking an application, attackers often scan the network to discover open ports and running services – the potential entry points.
 Tools like [Nmap](https://nmap.org/) are fundamental for this reconnaissance phase, helping you understand the network-level attack surface of your systems.

 What security topic would you like to dive into next?
 IAST, Nmap, or perhaps something else in the realm of DevSecOps?
 Let me know!